htmw/SpotCheckAI/README.md

 ### Back End

-Available on the web at: [insert website link here]
+Available on the web at: Only available locally

 Note: Interface is not interactable on web-hosted website.